gustavobragac/ubuntu-init/readme.md

 - [ ] **Visual Studio Code**: Download and install from the [official site](https://code.visualstudio.com/).
 - [ ] **PyCharm**: Choose the appropriate edition (Community or Professional) and download from [JetBrains](https://www.jetbrains.com/pycharm/download/).
 - [ ] **asdf**: Follow the installation and usage guide on the [official asdf GitHub page](https://github.com/asdf-vm/asdf).
-Remember to install plugins for Python and npm as needed.
+Remember to install plugins for the as needed.
 - [ ] **Insomnia**: Download the latest version from [Insomnia's website](https://insomnia.rest/download).
 - [ ] **DBeaver**: Obtain the latest release from [DBeaver's official website](https://dbeaver.io/download/).